react-dnd/react-dnd/packages/docsite/markdown/docs/04 Using Decorators/DragSource.md

 ### Parameters

 - **`type`**: Required.
-Either a string, an ES6 symbol, or a function that returns either given the component's `props`.
+Either a string, a symbol, or a function that returns either given the component's `props`.
 Only the [drop targets](/docs/api/drop-target) registered for the same type will react to the items produced by this drag source.
 Read the [overview](/docs/overview) to learn more about the items and types.

 - **`spec`**: Required.
 A plain JavaScript object with a few allowed methods on it.
 It describes how the drag source reacts to the drag and drop events.
 See the drag source specification described in detail in the next section.